Love in the workplace

 2. Romance everywhere

 Politicians are especially vulnerable to public judgement which asserts that engagement in a workplace romance somehow makes them unfit for office.
-No reason for such a blanket assertion is given.
-Such a relationship is almost invariably sighted by third parties as a gross abuse of power - which it usually is not - and morally reprehensible - which is a purely subjective and personal assessment.
-The resultant vilification denies the often simple reality of an affair involving two consenting adults falling in love, as is the usual case outside of the realm of politics or public personality.
+Why should this be?
+No reason for such a blanket assertion is usually given, though such a relationship is almost invariably sighted by moralizing third parties as a gross abuse of power - which it usually is not - and morally reprehensible - which is a purely subjective and personal assessment on the part of the accuser.
+The resultant vilification denies the often simple reality of an affair involving two consenting adults falling in love, as is the usual case in normal society and outside of the rarefied realm of politics and public fame.
 This vilification is especially intense if one or both of the parties is married, with children.
-In most instances both inside and outside of the workplace, romance and falling in love not subject to public criticism and allowed to proceed in private.

-Apart from the third-party reasons mentioned above, it appears to take no account of the actual status of the relationship, and assumes it involves some sort of emotional or physical abuse.
+Apart from the third-party reasons mentioned above, the vilification appears to take no account of the actual status of the relationship, and assumes it involves some sort of emotional or physical abuse, or is simply an abuse of power by one party over the other.
 Apparently it also remains a public sin to commit adultery (i.e., to have sex with somebody outside of marriage), and that is usually at the core of media and societal criticism, though rarely openly stated.
-Due to public reactions, and in increasing instances workplace policies, many individuals end up quitting their jobs, or are sacked, whilst others ignore the vilification and pursue the relationship to one of its inevitable outcomes, namely, long-term commitment or abandonment due to the public vilification or natural cessation.
+The "sin" is in the context of religious belief and can even result in the unwarranted murder of one or both parties, carried out by religious zealots.

 The two extremes here - public vilification as against respect for privacy - reveal the complex private and public circumstances which are usually associated with workplace romances, and any romance for that matter involving mature adults.
 The outcome of the clash between the private and the public can be horrendous, resulting in relationship breakdowns, divorce, sacking, loss of friendships, legal actions, “cancelling”, public vilification and even the tragic ending of lives through murder or suicide.
 All of this can arise because of the natural, and inevitable, development of a loving relationship between two individuals, and one in which either party, or both, may feel totally out of control in their experience of a developing consensual connection.
 For example, in the nexus where one love is emerging in the workplace, and another in a long-term relationship outside of that is dying or dead, confusion may reign and the plea of "I love you both" resolves nothing.
 This is almost inevitable when a couple actually falls in love and one or both are already in a relationship.
 The outcome usually involves pain, heartbreak, and the absence of a win:win.
 Falling in love may be wonderful, but it is never simple.
 Heartbreak is real as a relationship falls apart, as is heartache as a new one forms.